 I get a kick out of that every time.

 Of course, a construction crane or scaffolding might spoil the view.
-And the temporary parliament buildings that may still be in the square are a squat blemish.
 But you can use your imagination.

 With any luck, a horse-drawn carriage will pass by to add a little aural authenticity to proceedings.